Building Your Own Trusted Execution Environments Using FPGA: Related Work

 \section{Related Work}

-Many software or hardware solutions have been proposed to address one or more limitations of existing TEEs, but none tackle all the issues at the same time as \sysname does.
-Among them, TEEOD~\cite{teeod}, which Pereira et al. independently developed at roughly the same time, is most related to \sysname.
-Different from \sysname, TEEOD implemented SSA loading, inter-enclave communications, etc., as hardware IPs. \sysname offers additional security features, such as trust bootstrap, attestation, etc. Table~\ref{tab:comparison} lists the benefits \sysname offers and compares related work with \sysname.
+Many software- or hardware-based solutions have been proposed to address one or more limitations of existing TEEs.
+Among them, TEEOD~\cite{teeod} is most related.
+Compared to TEEOD, \sysname offers additional security features, such as trust bootstrap, software- and hardware-based attestation.
+Table~\ref{tab:comparison} highlights the advantages of \sysname and compares it to related work.
+Moreover, we discuss previous efforts on addressing the single TEE issue, isolated I/O paths, and the limitations of other hardware-based solutions.

-To address the single TEE issue, vTZ~\cite{hua2017vtz} provides each guest virtual machine with a virtualized guest TEE by running a monitor within the secure world, which virtualizes memory mapping and world switching for the guest TEEs on Cortex-A TrustZone. {\scshape Sanctuary}~\cite{brasser2019sanctuary} addresses the same drawback by utilizing the memory access controller to provide multi-domain isolation for sensitive applications.
-TrustICE~\cite{sun2015trustice} creates multiple isolated computing environments in the normal domain and runs a monitor in the secure world. uTango~\cite{oliveira2021utango} use the secure attribution unit of Cortex-M to create multiple secure execution environments within the non-secure state.
-The uTango kernel runs in the secure state privileged level, while other applications, services, OSes are isolated in their own non-secure state domains.
+\textbf{The Single TEE Issue of TrustZone.} vTZ~\cite{hua2017vtz} provides each virtual machine with a virtualized TEE by running a monitor within the secure world. {\scshape Sanctuary}~\cite{brasser2019sanctuary} utilizes the memory access controller to provide multi-domain isolation.
+TrustICE~\cite{sun2015trustice} creates multiple computing environments in the normal domain and runs a monitor in the secure world. uTango~\cite{oliveira2021utango} use the secure attribution unit of Cortex-M to create multiple secure execution environments.
 On RISC-V, KeyStone~\cite{Keystone2020} utilizes the Physical Memory Protection (PMP) feature to create multiple enclaves.
 The TEE and REE in these solutions time-share the CPU and other hardware resources, resulting in side-channel attacks.